hausgold/ejabberd-mam2sidekiq/README.md

 third party applications.
 This module requires an activated [ejabberd mod_mam](https://docs.ejabberd.im/admin/configuration/#mod-mam) to work, because we listen for the storage hooks.
-They do not suffer from message dupplication.
+They do not suffer from message duplication.
 (Copies, changing sender/receiver side)

 - [Requirements](#requirements)
   - [Runtime](#runtime)